-After logged into the account, applicant will can start send his/her pre-screening video to us via a link of YouTube playlist.
-Please make sure you click to button “Submit” after you pasted link.
+After logged into the account, applicant can start to send his/her pre-screening video to us via a link of YouTube playlist.
+Please make sure you click to button “Submit” after you pasted the link.
 For applicant who is not able to access YouTube, he/she can send the link of his/her pre-screening video generated from other platform such like: Tencent/Youku/Tudou/iqiyi.

 STEP 3 :

-Wire transfer Information and the details of the Competition’s account:
+Wire transfer information and the details of the Competition's account: